 As part of a medical school project to alter my cardiovascular risk factor profile, I started participating in endurance running.
 An interest in athletics and cardiovascular physiology is one of the reasons I became a cardiologist.
 I continue to participate in endurance sports such as cycling.

-Cohere Complete™, improves outcomes and reduces costs for cardiology patients, download our white paper.
+To learn more about how our end-to-end outsourced utilization management solution, Cohere Complete™, improves outcomes and reduces costs for cardiology patients, download our white paper.